 When you visit you will find it is a peaceful place of reflection and contemplation for all.
 Mino Kamik Medicine Wheel Garden promotes engagement between our indigenous and non-indigenous cultures.

 Miigwetch to all our fantastic sponsors, and our supporters.

 Shown below are pictures of the Medicine Wheel Garden under construction.
-You can click on any of these pictures to see a larger version.
+You can click or tap on any of these pictures to see a larger version.

 2017 Ceremony for the Preparation of the Grounds